 After Nathan Vita put the home side up by three in the middle stanza, Nathan Ogilvie got one back for the Thistles late in the session.

-Kenora then inched closer quickly in the third, on a Jake Hodges effort, before Mikita Dolmat secured the triumph, to go with an assist, at 17:06 to close it out.
+Kenora then inched closer quickly in the third, on a Jake Hodges effort, before Mikita Dolmat secured the triumph, to go with a previous assist, at 17:06 to close it out.

 Picking up the win in net for Thunder Bay was Kainaan MacGillivray while Walker was tabbed with the player of the game nod for his side.